 Mayor of Greater Lincolnshire says she’s suffered death threats and hate mail

-Speaking at a Reform UK press conference on keeping women safe, Dame Andrea Jenkyns said she “couldn’t get justice” after being targeted.
+Speaking at a Reform UK press conference on keeping women safe, the Mayor for Greater Lincolnshire said she “couldn’t get justice” after being targeted.

 She said that she no longer felt she or her son were safe .